Skip to content

 3. Enable prompt caching where supported

-4. Use the subscription paths (Claude Pro, ChatGPT Pro) for personal use — often cheaper than equivalent API spend for individual users
+4. Use the subscription paths (Claude Pro, ChatGPT Pro) for personal use — often cheaper than equivalent API spend for individual users, if you can stay under the new weekly caps

 The 30% savings is achievable with two hours of routing setup.
 Worth it.